MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 }
 ```

-This technique performs roughly as well as piping to `Out-Null` and should be avoided in performance
+This technique performs about the same as piping to `Out-Null` and should be avoided in performance
 sensitive script.
 The extra overhead in this example comes from the creation of and invoking a
 script block that was previously inline script.